What if I told you that if you build a Data Warehouse you will increase the efficiency of your company saving you money and time?

 This is not the way to run a business.

 A Different Approach

 Here’s the thing, automating data into a centralized database is really simple if you have the right tools.
 Once the data is in one place it makes it easier to build reports (even if you use Excel).
 But if the data is all over the place; a cloud-based CRM, a few Excels, and an internal finance system, then it makes it very hard to automate since you need to export and copy and paste data from all over the place to get a single view of how your company is doing.

 This is the basis of a data warehouse.
 A Data Warehouse (DW) is the core of any business intelligence (BI) platform and its job is to integrate data from different data sources regardless of where they are located.
 Software such as Tableau and QlikView is not BI tools, they are data visualization tools, much like Excel.
 They are not databases, they don’t connect data and merge your data sets, you need additional tools for that.

 A Data Warehouse is basically your “Master” spreadsheet but on a proper database capable of easily expand and join additional data sources, that can easily filter data per region or per person or per product, and that has all available dimensions and metrics that are important to you ready to visualize in a consistent and global manner.

-Many look at this as a reporting problem that needs to be addressed but in fact this is a data problem first and foremost.
-Solve this issue with a Data Warehouse and you will reap the benefits of fast data analysis, lowered costs, less time spent on non-critical tasks and a better centralized view of your business.
+Many look at this as a reporting problem that needs to be addressed but in fact, this is a data problem first and foremost.
+Solve this issue with a Data Warehouse and you will reap the benefits of fast data analysis, lower costs, less time spent on non-critical tasks and a better-centralized view of your business.